mmhamdy/mmhamdy/README.md

 ### Hi there 👋
 I’m Mohammed Hamdy.
 I’m currently self-studying machine learning and computer science.
-I’m interested in the application of machine learning and natural language processing in biology, and in neural network compression techniques.
+I’m interested in the application of machine learning and natural language processing in biology and in neural network compression techniques.

 I enjoy learning, discussing, and comparing different programming languages and deep learning frameworks.
 I think that there’s always something new to learn from every new tool.